eganba23/Lab_3/lab-03.md

 ### Exercise 2

-filtered out people who don’t have a country, organizations that won a nobel, and people who are dead
+Filtered out people who don’t have a country, organizations that won a nobel, and people who are dead

 ``` r